GSA-TTS/FAC-transition-site/src/developers/rollups.md

         criteria: Combines all values (U, D, A, S) entered in the TYPEREPORT_MP field from CFDA
         output: >
             "U" if all TYPEREPORT_MP = U or the non-"U" values listed once
-        censusdesc: Type of Report Issued on the Major Program Compliance
+        censusdesc: Type of report issued on the major program compliance
         code: https://github.com/GSA-TTS/fac-api-examples/tree/main/rollups/050-typereportmp
     MATERIALWEAKNESS_MP:
         rolled: MATERIALWEAKNESS_MP